mit212/lab1_2025/README.md

 <img src="./.images/schematic2.png" width="800"/>
 </p>

 Hint: You only need to connect the 4 encoder wires to the microcontroller through the breadboard.
-Remember to refer to `include/pinout.h` to confirm pin numbers.
+NOTE: the encoder A and encoder B pins are INTENTIONALLY reversed in `include/pinout.h`.
+Please wire the encoders according to the diagram.

 ### 5.2 Testing the Encoder
 To see the encoder in action, we will upload the provided encoder test code on the microcontroller.